clinaresl/libpdb/README.md

 # Introduction

-`libpdb` provides means for creating Pattern Databases in different domains
+`libpdb` provides means for creating Pattern Databases in different permutation state spaces such as the N-Pancake or the sliding-tile puzzle.
+It supports both MAX and ADD pattern databases.

 # Dependencies